benbalter/bulk-issue-creator/README.md

 # GitHub bulk issue creator

 Bulk opens batches of issues (or posts comments) across GitHub repositories based on a template and CSV of values.
 Think of it like "mail merge" for GitHub issues.
+It can be run locally, via Codespaces, or via GitHub Actions.

 ## How it works